Anuken/animdustry/README.md

 1. make sure you have the Android SDK and NDK installed

 - `nimble androidPackage` will create an unsigned APK at `android/build/outputs/apk/debug/`
-- `nimble android` will attempt to compile and run the game on a connected Android device - USB debugging must be enabled
+- `nimble android` will attempt to compile and run the game on a connected Android device - USB debugging must be enabled or if you have Windows 11 use WSA

 # future plans